General relativity

-Slow motion computer simulation of the black hole binary system GW150914 as seen by a nearby observer, during 0.33 s of its final inspiral, merge, and ringdown.
+Slow motion computer simulation of the black hole binary system GW150914, during 0.33 s of its final inspiral, merge, and ringdown.
 The star field behind the black holes is being heavily distorted and appears to rotate and move, due to extreme gravitational lensing, as spacetime itself is distorted and dragged around by the rotating black holes.

-General relativity, also known as the general theory of relativity, and as Einstein's theory of gravity, is the geometric theory of gravitation published by Albert Einstein in 1915 and is the accepted description of gravitation in modern physics.
-General relativity generalizes special relativity and refines Newton's law of universal gravitation, providing a unified description of gravity as a geometric property of space and time, or four-dimensional spacetime.
-In particular, the curvature of spacetime is directly related to the energy, momentum and stress of whatever is present, including matter and radiation.
+General relativity, also known as the general theory of relativity, and as Einstein's theory of gravity, is the geometric theory of gravitation published by Albert Einstein in May 1916 and is the accepted description of the gravitation of macroscopic objects in modern physics.
+General relativity generalizes special relativity and refines Isaac Newton's law of universal gravitation, providing a unified description of gravity as a geometric property of space and time, or four-dimensional spacetime.
+In particular, the curvature of spacetime is directly related to the energy, momentum, and stress of whatever is present, including matter and radiation.
 The relation is specified by the Einstein field equations, a system of second-order partial differential equations.
+John Archibald Wheeler summarized it: "Space-time tells matter how to move; matter tells space-time how to curve."